wavesoftware/gem-puppet-herald/README.md

 Configuring puppet master
 -------------------------

-To send reports to Herald, you need to configure your puppet master to use custom report proccessor.
+To send reports to Herald, you need to configure your puppet master to use custom report processor.
 This processor is also automatically configured if you choose to use a puppet module installation version.
 If not you must configure it by yourself.

 First install a puppet-herald gem if you didn't do it already on puppet master: